openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 ## Alternatives

-The existing Openshift Router could be modified to provision ALBs for Ingresses which specify it through an annotation.
+The existing OpenShift router could be modified to provision ALBs for Ingresses which specify it through an annotation.
 The disadvantage would that the router would be replicating a lot of the functionality which is present in the lb-controller.